Southern Europe: Early history

 The Phoenicians originally expanded from Canaan ports, dominating trade in the Mediterranean by the 8th century BC.
 Carthage was founded in 814 BC, and the Carthaginians by 700 BC had firmly established strongholds in Sicily and Sardinia (both regions in present day Italy), which created conflicts of interest with Etruria.
 Its colonies later reached the Western Mediterranean, such as Cádiz in Spain and most notably Carthage in North Africa, and even the Atlantic Ocean.
 The civilisation spread across the Mediterranean between 1500 BC and 300 BC.

 The period known as classical antiquity began with the rise of the city-states of Ancient Greece.
 Greek influence reached its zenith under the expansive empire of Alexander the Great, spreading throughout Asia.
 The Roman Empire came to dominate the entire Mediterranean Basin in a vast empire based on Roman law and Roman legions.
 It promoted trade, tolerance, and Greek culture.
 By 300 AD the Roman Empire was divided into the Western Roman Empire based in Rome, and the Eastern Roman Empire based in Constantinople.
-The attacks of the Goths led to the fall of the Western Roman Empire in 476 AD, a date which traditionally marks the end of the classical period and the start of the Middle Ages.
-During the Middle Ages, the Eastern Roman Empire survived, though modern historians refer to this state as the Byzantine Empire.
+The attacks of the Goths led to the fall of the Western Roman Empire in 476 AD, a date that traditionally marks the end of the classical period and the start of the Middle Ages.
+During the Middle Ages, the Eastern Roman Empire survived though modern historians refer to the state as the Byzantine Empire.
 In Western Europe, Germanic peoples moved into positions of power in the remnants of the former Western Roman Empire and established kingdoms and empires of their own.

-The period known as the Crusades, a series of religiously motivated military expeditions originally intended to bring the Levant back into Christian rule, began.
-Several Crusader states were founded in the eastern Mediterranean.
-These were all short-lived.
+The period known as the Crusades, a series of religiously-motivated military expeditions originally intended to bring the Levant back into Christian rule, began.
+Several Crusader states were founded in the eastern Mediterranean, but they were all short-lived.
 The Crusaders would have a profound impact on many parts of Europe.
 Their sack of Constantinople in 1204 brought an abrupt end to the Byzantine Empire.
 Though it would later be re-established, it would never recover its former glory.
 The Crusaders would establish trade routes that would develop into the Silk Road and open the way for the merchant republics of Genoa and Venice to become major economic powers.
 The Reconquista, a related movement, worked to reconquer Iberia for Christendom.
 The late Middle Ages represented a period of upheaval in Europe.
 The epidemic known as the Black Death and an associated famine caused demographic catastrophe in Europe as the population plummeted.
 Dynastic struggles and wars of conquest kept many of the states of Europe at war for much of the period.
 In the Balkans, the Ottoman Empire, a Turkish state originating in Anatolia, encroached steadily on former Byzantine lands, culminating in the fall of Constantinople in 1453.